September 23, 2018

 Whether you’re packaging, producing, buying, or selling a film, the Global Advance Reports are the only source with advance values.

-NEW: Discover what global distributors are paying for recent titles.
+Discover what global distributors are paying for recent titles.

 Uncover how much all-rights distributors around the world paid for advance rights to independent films across genres and budgets.